 Insecticides, such as those used in many over-the-counter flea and tick remedies, may be toxic to companion animals.
 Prescription flea and tick control products are much safer and more effective.
 Pet owners should never use any product without first consulting a veterinarian.

 Pain killers (including aspirin, acetaminophen, and ibuprofen), cold medicines, anti-cancer drugs, anti-depressants, vitamins, and diet pills can all be toxic to animals.
 Keep medication containers and tubes of ointments and creams away from pets who could chew through them, and be vigilant about finding and disposing of any dropped pills.
+Never attempt to give human-oriented pain medications to your cats.
+These can cause renal failure, liver failure, and resulting extreme pain.

 Leftovers such as chicken bones easily shatter and can choke a cat or dog.
 Other human foods to keep away from pets include onions and onion powder; alcoholic beverages; yeast dough; coffee grounds and beans; salt; macadamia nuts; tomato, potato, and rhubarb leaves and stems; avocados (toxic to birds, mice, rabbits, horses, cattle, and dairy goats); and anything with mold growing on it.